openid/sharedsignals/openid-sharedsignals-framework.md

 Additional Subject Member names MAY be used in Complex Subjects.
 Each member name MAY appear at most once in the Complex Subject value.

-Below is a non-normative example of a Complex Subject claim in a SSE event.
+Below is a non-normative example of a Complex Subject claim in a SSF event.

 ~~~ json
 "transferee": {